-Bullock, Bennett, and Associates, LLC (BBA) performed a visual inspection of the Coleto Creek Primary and Secondary Ash Ponds dike systems on September 16, 2015.
-The Primary Ash Pond is approximately 190 acres and the Secondary Ash Pond is approximately 10 acres (the Primary and Secondary Ash Ponds are hereafter referred to collectively as the Ash Ponds).
-The Ash Ponds were constructed in the late 1970s and include a perimeter dike system approximately 2.5 miles in total length.
-The crest width of the Ash Ponds is approximately 15 feet, and side slopes (interior and exterior) of the Primary Ash Pond were reportedly constructed to 2.5(H):1(V) and the Secondary Ash Pond to 3(H):1(V).
-The Ash Ponds were reportedly constructed in accordance with Texas Department of Water Resources technical guidelines.
-Ash material is sluiced to the Primary Ash Pond where most settlement takes place, and water is decanted from the Primary Ash Pond through a weir located within the shared dike between the Ash Ponds to the Secondary Ash Pond.
-Water can be pumped (although pumps are not currently operational) from the Secondary Ash Pond back to the plant for reuse, or is discharged in accordance with the site TPDES permit.
+Bullock, Bennett, and Associates, LLC (BBA) performed a visual inspection of the Coleto Creek Primary Ash Pond and Secondary Pond dike systems on September 16, 20151.
+The Primary Ash Pond is approximately 190 acres and the Secondary Pond is approximately 10 acres (the Primary Ash and Secondary Ponds are hereafter referred to collectively as the Ponds).
+The Ponds were constructed in the late 1970s and include a perimeter dike system approximately 2.5 miles in total length.
+The crest width of the Ponds is approximately 15 feet, and side slopes (interior and exterior) of the Primary Ash Pond were reportedly constructed to 2.5(H):1(V) and the Secondary Pond to 3(H):1(V).
+The Ponds were reportedly constructed in accordance with Texas Department of Water Resources technical guidelines.
+Ash material is sluiced to the Primary Ash Pond where most settlement takes place, and water is decanted from the Primary Ash Pond through a weir located within the shared dike between the Ponds to the Secondary Pond.
+Water can be pumped from the Secondary Pond back to the plant for reuse, or discharged in accordance with the site TPDES permit.
+However, water is typically maintained in the Ponds and allowed to evaporate.

-As part of this inspection, BBA reviewed the "Geotechnical Stability and Hydraulic Analysis of the Coleto Creek Energy Facility Primary and Secondary Ash Ponds" report completed by AECOM in 2012, and provided to BBA prior to the site inspection.
-The report findings indicate the Ash Ponds had adequate factor of safety against structural failure under the steady-state, flood, rapid drawdown, and seismic conditions modeled, and have adequate factor of safety against liquefaction.
-Based on the AECOM report, the dikes of the Ash Ponds range in height from approximately 4 to 43 feet, and have an estimated design storage capacity of 7,500 ac-ft, thus making the Ash Ponds intermediate in size.
-Based on field instrument and LIDAR surveys conducted by AECOM, it was determined that the Ash Ponds dikes, weir structure, and staff gauge had settled uniformly approximately 0.75 feet since original construction in 1977.
+As part of this inspection BBA reviewed the "Geotechnical Stability and Hydraulic Analysis of the Coleto Creek Energy Facility Primary and Secondary Ash Ponds" report completed by AECOM in 2012, and provided to BBA prior to the site inspection.
+The report findings indicate the Primary Ash Pond has adequate factor of safety against structural failure under the steady-state, flood, rapid drawdown, and seismic conditions modeled, and has adequate factor of safety against liquefaction.
+Based on the AECOM report, the dikes of the Ponds range in height from approximately 4 to 43 feet, and have an estimated maximum storage capacity of 7,500 ac-ft, thus making the Ponds intermediate in size.
+Based on field instrument and LIDAR surveys conducted by AECOM, it was determined that the Ponds dikes, weir structure, and staff gauge had settled uniformly approximately 0.75 feet since original construction in 1977.
 The report also evaluated the hazard level of the dike system and determined it to be Low Hazard.
-The report summarizes a hydraulic analysis conducted on the Ash Ponds based on surveyed waste volumes in place and use of a design storm event of 26.25 percent of the probable maximum precipitation (PMP), and determined based on the evaluation that the Ash Ponds have sufficient freeboard to meet the hydraulic requirements to prevent overtopping of the dikes.
+The report summarizes a hydraulic analysis conducted on the Ponds based on surveyed waste volumes in place and use of a design storm event of 26.25 percent of the probable maximum precipitation (PMP), and determined based on the evaluation that the Ponds have sufficient freeboard to meet the hydraulic requirements to prevent overtopping of the dikes.

-Since 2012, very little ash has reportedly been placed in the Ash Ponds, as Boral Materials Technologies (Boral) has been recycling almost all fly ash generated with the exception of small quantities of off-spec ash which is sluiced to the Primary Ash Pond.
+Since 2012 very little ash has reportedly been placed in the Primary Ash Pond, as Boral Materials Technologies (Boral) has been recycling almost all fly ash generated, with the exception of small quantities of off-spec ash which is sluiced to the Primary Ash Pond.
 Bottom ash is excavated from the Primary Ash Pond by Boral and hauled off site for beneficial reuse, thus creating additional storage capacity in the Primary Ash Pond.
-Based on recycling of fly ash and excavation of bottom ash for beneficial reuse, the Primary Ash Pond likely has approximately the same amount of remaining storage capacity (approximately 300 ac-ft) as determined during the 2012 AECOM study.
+Based on recycling of fly ash and excavation of bottom ash for beneficial reuse the Primary Ash Pond likely has approximately the same amount of storage capacity (approximately 300 ac-ft) as determined during the 2012 AECOM study.